fhy436/turners-search/README.md

 # Bing Search AI

 Bing Search AI for Turners Cars insurance queries.
 Built using Azure Bing search, implemented in a simple webpage which displays results based on user input.
 Any punctuation inputted is replace by whitespace.
+Unit tests also written.

 ### Tech stack